JunChen22/e-commerce-microservice/README.md

 ```
 ![alt text](./document/ECom-microservice-docker.png)

+Non-blocking synchronous read operations, event driven asynchronous services for write operations.
+admin service can be both mvc or webflux model since it will experience low traffics.
+Kept it in webflux for uniformity.

 Hibernate is an ORM framework that provides a high-level, declarative way to define your data model in Java and have
 Hibernate generate the database schema for you, while MyBatis is a SQL mapper framework that provides a low-level,
 programmatic way to interact with a database using SQL statements.
 MyBatis Generator is a tool that generates Java